jonathandw743/bevy_input_prompts/README.md

 ## features

 There is one feature flag for each pack.
-For example, use `cargo add bevy_input_prompts --features "kenney_input_prompts"`.
+For example, use `cargo add bevy_input_prompts --features kenney_input_prompts`.

 ## adding assets to your project